lm-sys/RouteLLM/README.md

 To avoid recomputing the results, the results for a router on a given benchmark is cached by default.
 This behavior can be overridden by using the `--overwrite-cache` flag, which takes in a list of routers to overwrite the cache for.

+The results for all our benchmarks are cached for speed.
+For MT Bench, we use the precomputed judgements for the desired model pair.
+For MMLU and GSM8K, we utilized [SGLang](https://github.com/sgl-project/sglang) to efficiently compute the results for the desired model pair and stored these results - the full code for this can be found in the respective benchmark directories.

 ## Routers

 Out of the box, RouteLLM supports the following routers trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair: